Trying to eat some non-edible objects is normal for dogs as they want to know the new world and eat what they find.

 Dogs may eat everything because of curiosity.
 They want to know the world.
-When they eat excess non-edible objects it may be because of a disease called “Pica”.
+When they eat excess non-edible objects, it may be because of a disease called “Pica”.
 It makes the pets obsessed with eating whatever they find.
-It can be caused by boredom, anxiety or stress, fear, or lack of mental stimulation.
+It can be caused by boredom, anxiety or stress, fear, or mental stimulation.

 It’s hard to identify why exactly dogs behave like this.
-To properly know about this behavior and preventions you will need more details.
+To properly know about this behavior and prevention you will need more details.
 For that, this article might help.

 Hope you will stick around.

 The Dog that Eats Everything

 If your dog tries to eat everything, don’t be embarrassed.
 It’s easy to be embarrassed by your dog’s scavenging behavior, yet our canine companions do what comes naturally to them.